edandersen/Edsoft.Hypermedia/README.md

 A fully async/await supported client for traversing and navigating Hypermedia APIs.
 Supports .NET 4+, Xamarin, Windows Phone, Windows RT.
 Docs coming soon.

+### Edsoft.Hypermedia.WebApi

+Support for serving Hypermedia responses from ASP.NET WebApi.
+Docs are coming, but in the meantime there is sample code in the /samples folder.

 #### Hypermedia format support

 ##### HAL+JSON